-This document describes the process of setting up and running the Arm® Ethos™-U55 Anomaly Detection example.
+This document describes the process of setting up and running the Arm® Ethos™-U NPU Anomaly Detection example.

-Use case code could be found in source/use_case/ad directory.
+Use-case code could be found in the following directory: source/use_case/ad.

-First the audio data is normalized to the range (-1, 1).
+First, the audio data is normalized to the range (

-Next, a window of 1024 audio samples are taken from the start of the audio clip.
-From these 1024 samples we calculate 64 Log Mel Energies that form part of a Log Mel Spectrogram.
+Next, a window of 1024 audio samples is taken from the start of the audio clip.
+From these 1024 samples, we calculate 64 Log Mel Energies that form part of a Log Mel Spectrogram.